dotnet/dotNext/docs/features/core/rental.md

   Array<byte>.Shared.Return(array);
 }
 ```
 `ArrayRental` provides several accessor to the rented array using `Memory`, `Span` and `Segment` properties.
 All these properties return the representation of the rented array with exact size that was initially requested.
-Additionally, it is possible to obtain direct reference to the rented array using explicit cast operator, e.g. `(byte[])array`.

 The type supports custom array pool that can be passed to the constructor.
 In some advanced scenarios, you may have already allocated array so you don't to rent a new one from the pool.
 It is possible to pass such array as an argument of `ArrayRental` constructor.